Techtonica/curriculum/conflict-resolution/conflict-resolution.md

 ### Motivation
 Whenever people spend more than a little time together, there will be conflict.
 We will learn ways to work through it while staying respectful and honest.

-As an example of a discrimination-related conflict, imagine a minority employee in a team setting who feels that he is consistently assigned the most menial work tasks in the group.
-This employee may begin to harbor resentment against team members and managers, eventually lashing out through decreased productivity or outright verbal conflict.
-To resolve this issue, a manager could sit down with the whole team and discuss the way in which job tasks are assigned, making changes as necessary to ensure that tasks are divided equitably.[(smallbusiness.chron.com)](https://smallbusiness.chron.com/examples-conflicts-resolutions-workplace-11230.html)

 ### Objectives
 **Participants will be able to:**
 - Understand what conflict is and the common ways we address it